 Weiss-Rosmarin held very strong but carefully nuanced views on the role of women in Jewish life.
 She was prepared to say that while Judaism denied women many legal rights, it offered them a uniformly high, even privileged, social position.
 In many ways, she believed, Judaism honored women and assigned them great importance.
 She considered that the position and status of Jewish women had to be looked at in the context of each historical period.
 For example, she considered that the social and legal status of Jewish women in biblical times “was incomparably higher and in every respect, more favorable” than that of other women.

-Weiss-Rosmarin strongly advocated changes in Jewish family law, railing against inequities in marriage and divorce, particularly in the treatment of the agunah.
-She called for transferring authority in matters of divorce from the husband to the Bet Din, many years before the Conservative Movement called for this change.
+Weiss-Rosmarin strongly advocated changes in Jewish family law, railing against inequities in marriage and divorce, particularly in the treatment of the Woman who cannot remarry, either because her husband cannot or will not give her a divorce (get) or because, in his absence, it is unknown whether he is still alive.agunah.
+She called for transferring authority in matters of divorce from the husband to the Lit. "house of judgement."
+Jewish court of lawbet din, many years before the Conservative Movement called for this change.

 Yet she was prepared to disagree with Jewish feminists on many issues.
 She was opposed to women’s prayer groups and women’s minyans, because she considered them a revival of the “woman’s synagogue”—the “weibershe shul”—of the Middle Ages.
 Instead, she advocated egalitarian minyans of women and men.
 Her belief that the future of Jewish women lay in integration, not segregation or separation, led her to dismiss Jewish women’s studies.
 For her, what was important was equal access for Jewish women both in the marketplace and in places of worship.
 Self-segregation, she warned, was as misguided and wrong as segregation by others.